Legal Translations of Public Service Announcements

-Another way to offer value to prospective non-English-speaking clients and increase a firm’s visibility is through the use of public service announcements (“PSA”).
+Legal translation services for law firms can help increase the firm’s visibility among prospective non-English-speaking clients through translations of public service announcements (“PSA”).
 PSAs are a great way for law firms to address topics relevant to the individuals within their target market in the language of their foreign clients.
 PSAs are generally educationally-based and seek to provide important information to members of a particular group.

 PSAs can take on many forms and can address just about any topic.
 For example, a PSA could be crafted to alert victims of domestic violence who do not speak English to the fact that battery is a criminal offense in the United States and that there are services – as well as lawyers – who can help them.
 This type of PSA could be particularly helpful to foreign-born women who have been abused by their husbands but fear that they will lose custody of their children or be deported if they report domestic abuse.
 Also, in some countries, men are generally never punished for abusing their wives as some cultures do not view this kind of abuse as a “crime,” so PSAs of this nature can provide women with valuable information of which they might not be aware.
 In addition, PSAs directed to battered women can alert them of their rights and the laws in place to protect them from abuse, such as the Violence Against Women Act.